bigjohnson/Frequenzino/README.md

 # Frequenzino
-A crude frequenzy generator with Arduino, AD9851 dac and tm1638 display.
+A crude frequency generator with Arduino, AD9851 dac and tm1638 display.

 Cable connections details are in the schetch.